All Episodes

 Don't go away.

-Making the complex understandable, utilizing talent on loan from God.
+Your host for life, making the complex understandable, utilizing talent on loan from God.

-Happy to have you along, uh, my friends at 800-282-2882.
+Happy to have you along, my friends, at 800-282-2882.

 Unidentified reporter, don't know who this guy was.

-Says the president has said security needs of the new government going to be one of the prime topics for discussion.
+Says, the president has said security needs of the new government, going to be one of the prime topics for discussion.

-No discussion at troop levels.
+No discussion at troop levels?

-But the facts on the ground, we we've got six additional dead guys out of the Terror network.
+But the facts on the ground, we've got six additional dead guys out of the terror network, but there is still a significant problem here.

-And there will be discussions if this happens, what happens here?
+If this happens, what happens here?

-You gotta understand these questions.
+You've got to understand these questions.

 It's the template.

-It is a uh prism.
+It is a prism.

 We've lost.